Faculty COVID-19 Resources

 is scheduled to be delivered face to face?

-Due to COVID-19, all courses must be ready to be delivered remotely at any time for instances such as a quarantined student, an instructor working remotely, or if the University pivots to fully remote.
+Due to COVID-19, all courses must be ready to be delivered remotely at any time for instances such as a quarantined student or instructor, or if the University pivots to fully remote.

 What are the state guidelines for how higher education is responding to COVID-19?